rkhidesh/100-Days-Of-Code/Log.md

 ## Day 33

 ### Today's progress:
-Started working with API's in Python.
+Started working with APIs in Python.
 No progress in the Pomodoro project so far...
 ### Thoughts:
 Practice, practice, practice.